Land Rover engines

-Production of these engines originally took place at Rover's satellite factory (and ex-Bristol Hercules engine plant) at Acocks Green in Birmingham, whilst vehicle assembly took place at the main Rover works at Solihull.
-After Land Rover was created as a distinct division with British Leyland in 1979, production of Rover cars at Solihull ceased in 1982.
+Production of these engines originally took place at Rover's satellite factory (and ex-Bristol Hercules engine plant) at Acocks Green in Birmingham: vehicle assembly took place at the main Rover works at Solihull.
+After Land Rover was created as a distinct division of British Leyland in 1979, production of Rover cars at Solihull ceased in 1982.
 A new engine assembly line was built in the space vacated by the car lines, and engine production started at Solihull in 1983.
 The engine line at Solihull closed in 2007 when Land Rover began using Ford and Jaguar engines built at Dagenham (diesel engines) and Bridgend (petrol engines).

 Some Land Rover engines have also been used in cars, vans, and boats.

 This article only covers engines developed and produced specifically for Land Rover vehicles.
 It does not cover engines developed outside the company but used in its products, such as the Rover V8, the Rover IOE petrol engines or the current range of Ford/Jaguar-derived engines.
 The engines are listed below in the chronological order of their introduction.